srcnert/rak-zephyr-app/app/hello_world/README.rst

 A simple sample that can be used with RAKwireless LoRa modules and prints "Hello World" to the console.
 The example provides a way to use RAK19007 base board's USB-C port.
-For this aim, rak3172 is using LP-UART, rak4631 is using USB and RAK11720 is using UART.
+For this aim, rak3172 is using LP-UART, rak4631 and rak5010 arre using USB and RAK11720 is using UART.
 Please check overlay files to get detailed information.

 Building and Running
 ********************